Disorder and quasiparticle interference in heavy-fermion materials

-where $t$ is the hopping element between nearest-neighbors of a two-dimensional square lattice describing the light conduction band, and $c^\dagger_{{\bf r},\sigma}$ ($c_{{\bf r},\sigma}$) creates (destroys) a conduction electron of spin $\sigma$ at site ${\bf r}$.
-We choose a chemical potential of $\mu=-3.618t$, resulting in a Fermi wavelength $\lambda_F^c=10$ (we set the lattice spacing, $a_0$, to unity) and an electron density of $n_c\simeq0.062$ of the (decoupled) conduction band. $J$ is the Kondo coupling between the conduction electrons and the $S=1/2$ spin of the magnetic atoms ${\bf S}^{K}_{\bf r}$, and $I$ is the strength of the nearest-neighbors antiferromagnetic interaction between the magnetic atoms, which is treated here as an independent coupling constant \cite{Yuan-12}.
-Moreover, we consider defects in the form of missing magnetic atoms (i.e., vacancies), and non-magnetic atoms that are substituted for magnetic ones, where the latter lead to potential scattering term $U\sum_{\vec{R},\sigma}c^\dagger_{{\bf R},\sigma} c_{{\bf R},\sigma}$, at the sites $\vec{R}$ of the non-magnetic defects.
+where $t$ is the hopping element between nearest-neighbor sites in a two-dimensional square lattice describing the light conduction band, and $c^\dagger_{{\bf r},\sigma}$ ($c_{{\bf r},\sigma}$) creates (destroys) a conduction electron of spin $\sigma$ at site ${\bf r}$.
+We choose a chemical potential of $\mu=-3.618t$, resulting in a Fermi wavelength $\lambda_F^c=10$ (we set the lattice spacing, $a_0$, to unity) and an electron density of $n_c\simeq0.062$ of the (decoupled) conduction band. $J>0$ is the Kondo coupling between the conduction electron spin operator, ${\bf s}^c_{\bf r}$, and ${\bf S}^{K}_{\bf r}$, the $S=1/2$ spin of the magnetic atoms, and $I$ is the strength of the nearest-neighbors antiferromagnetic interaction between the magnetic atoms, which is treated here as an independent coupling constant. \cite{Yuan-12} Moreover, we consider defects in the form of missing magnetic atoms (i.e., vacancies), and nonmagnetic atoms that are substituted for magnetic ones, where the latter lead to a potential scattering term $U\sum_{\vec{R},\sigma}c^\dagger_{{\bf R},\sigma} c_{{\bf R},\sigma}$, at the sites $\vec{R}$ of the nonmagnetic defects.